pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 As it turns out that's true, but only partly.

-The GriGri has a failure mode: The cam only engages if the rope geometry, tension, orientation, and user behaviour remain within the operating envelope the device was designed around.
-Okay, fine - that's the exact same failure mode as the ATC isn't it?
-Except that the GriGri adds an extra protection: passive emergency gain increase in rope tension under load, or *it grabs harder when things get spicy*.
+The GriGri has a failure mode: the cam only engages if the rope geometry, tension, orientation, and user behaviour remain within the operating envelope the device was designed around.
+But wait, that's the exact same failure mode as the ATC, isn't it?
+Well, yes.
+Except that the GriGri introduces an extra protection / safeguard: the cam mechanism is designed to passively grip the rope harder as tension rises under load, or *it grabs harder when things get spicy*.
 So that's an unambiguous win then.
 Right?
 The GriGri's cam locks the rope automatically, therefore it's safer.

+Well, sort of - but I think it's more complicated than that.

-This didn't sit well with me, as an engineer.
-Indeed, there are videos online of experienced climbers [hitting](https://youtu.be/We-nxljgnw4) the [deck](https://youtu.be/v8pEe5X1-Lc) while their belayer unexpectedly discovered the edge of the envelope.
-And for me that's a life-changing sharp edge, when user of a safety device unexpectededly discovers it's failure mode during field use.
+There are videos online of experienced climbers [hitting](https://youtu.be/We-nxljgnw4) the [deck](https://youtu.be/v8pEe5X1-Lc) as their belayer unexpectedly discovered the edges of the GriGri's safe operating envelope.
+That's the kind of foot cannon you don't want in a safety any device, to unexpectedly discover its failure mode during field use.

-So how does a device, designed, marketed, sold and bought as a safer alternative to another piece of equiptment, become less safe in the field? **Humans**.

-Depending on personality, situation, distraction, or how comfortable the belayer feels with the device, believing a device is safer than it actually is can lead to casual technique, or to a kind of arrogance with the device.
-The failure modes are still there, you're just not watching for them, because you don't know they exist.
-It's Rumsfeld's known unknowns versus unknown unknowns all over.

-Knowledge of the ATC's failure modes are forced onto the user.
-It continuously communicates danger and demands constant brake-hand discipline, because it's painfully obvious, everyone viscerally understands: there is no backup.
-If your brake hand comes off, the rope runs free, the climber falls.
-The failure path is obvious, and you can defend against it.
-The cognitive model matches the physics.
+And that’s the thing about ATCs; they don't have hidden failure modes.
+The instant you use it incorrectly, everybody knows, because the device continuously forces its failure modes into the operator’s awareness.
+If your brake hand comes off, the rope runs free and the climber falls.
+The cognitive model of the device matches its physics.

-But the failure modes of the GriGri don't present to the user, **until they happen**, often for the first time.
-And because operators GriGri often aren't formally trained - they just pick one up from the store and start using it, they'll often percieve with a "it's a safety device" mindset, which paradoxically makes them more suceptible to attention drifts, brake-hand discipline softening, overriding the cams for convenience or anthropomorphising the device as “automatic”, or said another way - treating it as a device designed to fail-safe, rather than provide a level of safety assistance.
+So how does the GriGri have a failure mode that ends up hidden from some users?
+How does a device designed, marketed, sold (and then bought) as a safer alternative to the ATC, become activley less safe in the field?

+Its a phenomenan that arrises when users believe that devices are activley safe, without understanding that failure conditions still exist, or what they are.
+In the case of the GriGri, if the user miss-classifies or miss-understands it's properties, it's easy to see why attention can drift, or brake-hand discipline can soften.
+It explains why users might override cams for convenience or anthropomorphise the device as "automatic".
+In each case, it's the dangerously uninformed believe is that *the GriGri will catch their climber*.

+Without appreciating failure modes still exist, operator no longer actively defend against them.
+Or said another way, users will often treat level 3 devices (safety assisted) as level 4 devices (fail-safe) because the failure modes are not apparent during normal use and cannot be discovered without training.

+And that's a much harder catch, because the operator doesn't know what they don't know, so you can't ask "can you use that device competenatly and safely" because a well intentioned and honest answer becomes insideiously difficult to trust.
+Does my belayer understand exactly how and when their belay device will fail?
+If there's a GriGri on the wall, that becomes a lot harder to reason about.

 | Level | Name | What the device provides |
 |:---:|---|---|